Leaving Cert: South Dublin school says students downgraded due to ‘warped bias’

 ‘Entirely different grades’

+The Department of Education, however, said the calculated grades process was “blind” and there is no evidence of bias towards any school type.

+On the issue of St Kilian’s, a spokeswoman for the Department of Education said on Tuesday evening it had received the letter and would respond in due course.

-In some cases, she said, students who were awarded the same estimated mark by teachers were given “two entirely different grades”, with a deviation of two grade levels.
+Ms Lynch said that in some case, students at St Kilian’s who were awarded the same estimated mark by teachers were given “two entirely different grades”, with a deviation of two grade levels.

 In another case, she said “mother tongue” students were downgraded from a H1 to H2 or, in some cases, a H3.